OutwalkStudios/firefly/packages/firefly/README.md

 Dependency injection is a a technique that allows objects to define their dependencies through instance properties and have them provided through the framework rather than constructing them itself.
 This works great for creating services to share business logic or share object values across different parts of the application.

-In Firefly you can define an object that can be injected using the `@Injectable()` decorator as outlined in [Building Services](#building-services).
+In Firefly you can define an object that can be injected using the `@Injectable()` decorator as outlined in the [Building Services](#building-services) section.
 In order to inject a dependency we can use the `@Inject()` decorator inside a controller or service.
+The Inject decorator requires the property name to be the camlCase version of the service class name, otherwise the service can be imported and passed as an argument to the Inject decorator.

-In the following example we will utilze the service created in the previous section, and update the controller from [Building Controllers](#building-controllers) to use dependency injection.
+In the following example we will utilze the service created in the previous section, and update the controller from the [Building Controllers](#building-controllers) section to use dependency injection.

 **Example:**
 ```js